-Amy began her henna journey in 1999 when she had first begun studying Middle Eastern dance.
+Amy began her henna journey in 1999 when she began studying Middle Eastern dance.
 This also was the era when celebrities such as Madonna and Gwen Stefani were making henna into a fashion statement.
 Her then-boyfriend gave her a book, Loretta Roome's seminal Mehndi: The Timeless Art of Henna Painting, and said, "Go for it."
 And she did.

 Her first "clients" were friends and family and anyone else who would sit still long enough to let her doodle.
 She did henna as a small side business until 2011 when she decided to take Blue Lotus Mehndi full time.
 She's had the privilege of decorating hundreds and hundreds of clients from virtually every walk of life.
-She's a regular at annual Diwali and Holi festivals at the popular Taj India restaurant, and you can catch her at major Birmingham cultural events such as Bare Hands Gallery's Day of the Dead festival and the Birmingham International Street Fair.
+She's a regular at annual Diwali and Holi festivals at the popular Taj India restaurant, and you can catch her at major Birmingham cultural events such as Bare Hands Gallery's Day of the Dead festival.
 She also regularly travels around the state for events in locations such as Tuscaloosa, Anniston, Huntsville, Montgomery and Troy.

 Amy is well known for her in-depth knowledge of henna's traditions and history, her natural ease with clients and her professional approach to business.
 A native of Birmingham, she is also an enthusiastic home chef, writer, traveler, wife to husband Rich and fur-mom to her cats and dogs.